 The steps that we perform now will install the web server certificate on to the member server that runs IIS.
 Microsoft recommends you to restart the member server that runs IIS.
 This is just to ensure that the computer can access the certificate template that you created.

 Run the mmc.exe command.
 In the empty console, click File, and then click Add/Remove Snap-in.In the Add or Remove Snap-ins dialog box, select Certificates from the list of Available snap-ins, and then click Add.
 In the Certificate snap-in dialog box, select Computer account, and then click Next.
-In the Select Computer dialog box, ensure Local computer: (the computer this console is running on) is selected, and then click Finish.
+On Select Computer dialog box, ensure Local computer: (the computer this console is running on) is selected, and then click Finish.
 In the Add or Remove Snap-ins dialog box, click OK.
 In the console, expand Certificates (Local Computer), and then click Personal.
 Right-click Certificates, click All Tasks, and then click Request New Certificate.

 On Select Certificate Enrollment Policy page, click Next.